The Awards Issue (Sept-Dec 2023) is now available.

-We are now publishing two issues a year (Spring and Autumn issues), and also adding online content in between the issues.
-Please note that now we’re not using our post office box for snail mail; instead we’re using our street address: 166 W. 12th Avenue, Eugene, Oregon 97401 USA for all mailing and shipping/receiving.
+We are publishing two issues a year (Spring and Autumn issues) at present, and also adding online content in between the issues.
+Please note that now we’re not using our post office box for snail mail; please use our street address: 166 W. 12th Avenue, Eugene, Oregon 97401 USA for all mailing and shipping/receiving.
 Our emails and telephones remain the same.

 Founded in 1988, Skipping Stones is a timely and timeless, award-winning resource in multicultural and global education.
 We welcome your original art and writings in every language and from all ages.